panagdim/2D_Forest_Attributes/README.md

 About

-2D Forest Attributes is a windows form application which can be used to visualize:
+2D Forest Attributes is a Windows Form Application (WFA) which can be used to visualize:
 a) tree positions (measured in local and global coordinate system) and
 b) tree crowns; measured in the field using 8 radii per tree